dgkeyes/resources/r-dataviz.md

 *   [We the People](https://github.com/propublica/weepeople) (font to use in visualizations that shows people)
 *   [gghighlight](https://github.com/yutannihilation/gghighlight)
 * [ggbeeswarm](https://github.com/eclarke/ggbeeswarm)
-* [ggrough](https://xvrdm.github.io/ggrough/): ggrough is an R package that converts your ggplot2 plots to rough/sketchy charts, using the excellent javascript roughjs library
+* [ggrough](https://xvrdm.github.io/ggrough/): "ggrough is an R package that converts your ggplot2 plots to rough/sketchy charts, using the excellent javascript roughjs library"